pearOS-archlinux/iso/README.md

 I had enough with debian-based distros. pearOS with arch base, solve some of the big problems with pearOS, for example:

-> "it uses a different distribution for the base with almost every release"

 > "this require you to reinstall with every new release"

 > "sudo apt upgrade would/will destroy your installation"

-> "if they really don't have the money, they just shouldn't have used the third party host"

-> "They use the macos icons and are making money off of it"

 Not anymore.
 With arch, there no more base-hopping Now, with arch, the system is now Rolling Release, as it should be :>

-( fixed in the latest debian builds but eh")
 You can do now `sudo pacman -Syu` and you will stil have the pearOS branding.
-With the new Arch base, the system is 2GB in size!!
-Good enough to save storage space on what I call the pearOS CDN.
-I heard that too!
-I do not make money from macOS icons but I changed them in NiceC0re anyways!!

 ## Ok...
 How do I build it? 📌
 Make sure you satisfy the deps in the section below.